afsc-assessments/ebswp_2023/doc/EBSpollock.md

 the B-season 2020 and intended to minimize herring bycatch in areas where herring occurred.

-## Economic conditions as of 2019
+## Economic conditions as of 2020

 Alaska pollock is the dominant species in terms of catch in the Bering Sea \& Aleutian Island (BSAI) region.
-In 2019 pollock accounted for 73\% of the BSAI's FMP groundfish harvest and 92\% of the total pollock harvest in Alaska.
+In 2020 pollock accounted for 72\% of the BSAI's FMP groundfish harvest and 93\% of the total pollock harvest in Alaska.
+Retained catch of pollock decreased 2.9\% to 1.37 million t in 2020 (Table \ref{tab:bsaiplck_exv}).
+The decrease in 2020 catch was despite an increase in the TAC as poor fishing conditions resulted in only 95\% of the TAC being harvested.
-Retained catch of pollock increased 2.2\% to 1.41 million t in 2019 (Table \ref{tab:bsaiplck_exv}).
-BSAI pollock first-wholesale value was \$1.55 billion 2019, which was 12\% increase from 2018 and above the 2010--2014 average of \$1.26 billion (Table \ref{tab:bsaiplck_wsl}).
-The higher revenues in recent years is the combined effect of strong catch and production levels and a steady increase in the average first-wholesale price since 2016.
+BSAI pollock first-wholesale value was \$1.37 billion 2020, which was a 12\% decrease from 2019 and above the 2011--2015 average of \$1.31 billion (Table \ref{tab:bsaiplck_wsl}).
+The decrease in
+2020 revenues was largely driven by the decrease in catch and corresponding production as the average first-wholesale price was stable (Table \ref{tab:bsaiplck_wsl}).
 The increases in the average first-wholesale price of pollock products in 2016 and 2017 were largely due to increases the price of surimi products while the price increase in 2018 was largely due to an increase in the price of fillets.
 Price increases in 2019 were the combined effect of price increases in both fillets and surimi.
+In 2020, price increases in fishmeal and minced fish offset decreases in the H\&G, roe and surimi prices while fillet prices stable.
+The primary revenue impact of COVID-19 pandemic was increased demand for retail products which put upward pressure on retail focused products like single-frozen fillets, minced, and surimi.
+However, smaller average size of fish in catch limited the quantity and grades of product forms which generally put downward pressure on prices.

 Pollock is targeted exclusively with pelagic trawl gear.
 The catch of pollock in the BSAI was rationalized with the passage of the